Tim Bredbury

-Timothy Aston Bredbury (巴貝利; born 25 April 1963) is a Hong Kong professional football coach and former professional footballer who played as a striker.
+Timothy Aston Bredbury (巴貝利; born 25 April 1963) is a Hong Kong professional football coach and former professional footballer who played as a forward.
 Bredbury is a UEFA/AFC A-licensed coach.

 Early life

 Bredbury was born in Hong Kong to British parents from Liverpool.
 His father John moved to Hong Kong as a fireman working for the Hong Kong Fire Services Department.
 He went to Glenealy School and King George V School.
 As a talented sportsman, he represented Hong Kong in rugby sevens at the 1979 Rosslyn Park World Schools Sevens, as well as in field hockey and swimming.
 He has three siblings who have also represented Hong Kong at field hockey and rugby.